 Plantar fasciitis (PLAN-tur fas-e-I-tis) is one of the most common causes of heel pain.
-It involves inflammation of a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes (plantar fascia).
+It involves inflammation of a thick band of tissue that runs across the bottom of each foot and connects the heel bone to the toes, known as the plantar fascia.

-Plantar fasciitis commonly causes stabbing pain that usually occurs with your first steps in the morning.
-As you get up and move more, the pain normally decreases, but it might return after long periods of standing or after rising from sitting.
+Plantar fasciitis commonly causes stabbing pain that often occurs with your first steps in the morning.
+As you get up and move, the pain normally decreases, but it might return after long periods of standing or when you stand up after sitting.

-Though plantar fasciitis can arise without an obvious cause, factors that can increase your risk of developing plantar fasciitis include:
+Even though plantar fasciitis can develop without an obvious cause, some factors can increase your risk of developing this condition.
+They include:

 - Obesity.
 Excess pounds put extra stress on your plantar fascia.

-Ignoring plantar fasciitis may result in chronic heel pain that hinders your regular activities.
-Changing the way you walk to minimize plantar fasciitis pain might lead to foot, knee, hip or back problems.
+Ignoring plantar fasciitis can result in chronic heel pain that hinders your regular activities.
+You're likely to change your walk to try to avoid plantar fasciitis pain, which might lead to foot, knee, hip or back problems.